itsmohitgoel/PopularMoviesWithMVVM/README.md

 # PopularMovies

-Illustrates Clean Architecture using MVVM design pattern for Android
+Illustrates Clean Architecture using MVI design pattern for Android

 ### API Key
 1. The app uses themoviedb.org API to get movie information and posters.
 You must provide your own API key